antonyip/Harmony_Prometheus-Grafana-Setup/readme.md

 user@ubuntu:~$ docker build -t harmony .
 ```

 4. Start the Docker Container
+Make sure to open the correct ports if you are using a vps.
+You will need to open port 9900 like I did on the docker container.
 ```
 user@ubuntu:~$ docker rm harmony # Remove old docker container user@ubuntu:~$ docker run --name harmony -it -p "9900:9900" -v "$(go env GOPATH)/src/github.com/harmony-one/harmony:/root/go/src/github.com/harmony-one/harmony" harmony /bin/bash